LucasLyn/dis-auction-house-project/README.md

 Third and last table shows all bids made on an auction from other users.

 Currently, there are a few missing features;
+1. The 'bank' folder is not renamed to something proper (messes with the already established modules).
-1. The rest of the site isn't utilized.
+2. The rest of the site isn't utilized.
-2. The 'cd_account' number in the database has the dublicate constraint, which we are unsure of how to remove.
+3. The 'cd_account' number in the database has the dublicate constraint, which we are unsure of how to remove.
-3. The last column in the first table is currently empty.
+4. The last column in the first table is currently empty.
 It should display the id of the currently highest bidder of each respective auction, but we could not get it to display.
 We have modified the 'vw_invest_accounts.sql' file so it should display the correct result, which is sadly doesn't.

 ## Requirements: